 4. Bad Contact Data

 Kathleen Carley, Professor of Social and Decision Science at Carnegie Melon University, published a study in “Industrial Crisis Quarterly” of how organization can prevent communications breakdowns during a crisis.
-She used mathematical models to draw conclusions about how your communication organization affects your performance.
+She used mathematical models to draw conclusions about how your business communication organization affects your performance.

 The Fix: Professor Carley concluded that organizations are more effective when they invest in making sure that all company contact information is accurate and up to date before investing in new communication channels.